Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 A set of [breadboard jumper cables][Breadboard_Jumpers_URL] is handy to keep your close wiring neat and tidy, then a set of various lengths and connection types of [dupont cables][Dupont_Cables_URL] is useful to connect to other peripherals.

 ## An assortment of components
-A kit like [this one][Components_Kit_URL] is a frugal way to source many of the components and accessories needed.
+A kit like [this one][Components_Kit_URL] is a frugal way to source many of the components and accessories needed - plus some extras which might come in handy along the way.
 You will certainly need a selection of resistors, capacitors, LEDs etc.

 ## A multimeter
 A multimeter like [this one][Multimeter_URL] will help with debugging when hardware is involved.
 An [oscilloscope][Oscilloscope_URL] gives an extra dimension of insight into your circuits and applications, but they are an expensive piece of kit so a little out of reach for beginners.